 There are several special hunting opportunities for youth hunters in New York State.
 See the Youth Outdoor Opportunities page for more information.

 Other Places to Hunt in New York State

-NYSDEC Region 6 administers 22 Wildlife Management Areas (WMAs) encompassing 43,744 acres in 5 counties.
-Many of our WMA's include exceptional freshwater wetlands designated as Significant Habitats and/or Important Bird Areas.
+NYSDEC Region 6 has 20 Wildlife Management Areas (WMAs) encompassing over 43,000 acres in 5 counties.
+Many of the WMA's include exceptional freshwater wetlands designated as Significant Habitats and/or Important Bird Areas.